smallhelm/tokenizer2/README.md

 ### What if more than one rule matches a token?

-`token\_stream.addRule` adds rule in an order sensitive way.
+`token_stream.addRule` adds rules in an order sensitive way.
 The first matching rule will be used.

 ### Why tokenizer2